-Our school nursing service will notify the school when a pupil has been identified as having a medical condition that will require support in school.
+The Leicestershire school nursing works with the school and will notify the school when a pupil has been identified as having a medical condition that will require support in school.
 This will be before the pupil starts school, wherever possible.
 They may also support staff to implement a child's IHP.

-Healthcare professionals, such as GPs and paediatricians, will liaise with the school's nurses and notify them of any pupils identified as having a medical condition.
+Healthcare professionals, such as GPs and paediatricians, will liaise with the nursing team linked to the school and notify them of any pupils identified as having a medical condition.
 They may also provide advice on developing IHPs.